-- 1. Make the survey more relevant for virtual teams. - 2.
-Decrease the number of items. - 3.
-Maintain reliability and validity of the assessment.
+- 1. Make the survey more relevant for virtual work.

+- 2. Decrease the number of items.

+- 3. Maintain reliability and validity.

-We were able to achieve these goals with SS v3.
-First, we reviewed all items for wording concerns and especially for the ability of virtual teams to respond accurately to each item.
+To achieve these goals we first reviewed all items for wording concerns and especially for the ability of virtual teams to respond accurately to each item.
 Items that didn't meet these criteria were flagged, and we conducted item analyses to determine which of these items should be revised or dropped altogether.
 This was an iterative process to determine which items could be discarded, helping to shorten survey length, while still maintaining good reliability and validity (goals 2 and 3, respectively).

-Concurrent with this process, we wrote new items and added them to assessment for testing.
+Concurrent with this process, we wrote new items and tested them.
 This allowed us to collect data on new items and test their reliability and validity.
-In addition, TRACOM also decided to drop the Image measure from Versatility.
-The next section describes the rationale for this decision.

 The SS v3 consists of 42 items.
-This was achieved by dropping Image and increasing the efficiency of how each scale was measured by including only the most reliable and valid items.
+This was achieved by increasing the efficiency of how each scale was measured by including only the most reliable and valid items.
 This allowed us to maintain reliability and validity while decreasing survey length.
 Style is measured by 17 items (9 Assertiveness, 8 Responsiveness) and Versatility is measured by 25 items (4 Presentation, 12 Competence, and 9 Feedback).